 MedsCheck Annual.
 To be eligible for this program, a patient must have a valid Ontario Health Insurance Plan (OHIP) card and take three or more prescription medications for chronic health conditions.

 MedsCheck for Diabetes.
-An annual MedsCheck for Ontarians diagnosed with Type 1 or Type 2 diabetes and are not included in the program criteria.
+An annual MedsCheck for Ontarians diagnosed with Type 1 or Type 2 diabetes and is taking medications for this condition.
+The requirement of taking 3 or more chronic prescription medications is not included in the program criteria.
 Patients are also eligible for multiple Diabetes Education follow-up consultations throughout the year in order to support diabetes management including insulin education, blood glucose meters and test strips, diabetic supplies, sharps disposal and diet/lifestyle management.

 MedsCheck at Home.
 This annual service is available to Ontarians who take a minimum of three prescription medications for a chronic condition and who are physically unable to visit a community pharmacy.